Enzo, the scion of veteran actor Edu Manzano and half-brother to Luis

 Way before the anti-terrorism bill was RA 9372

-Even before, the Human Security Act of 2007 or RA 9372 was in place.
-It brings the Philippines in line with its Southeast Asian neighbors in fighting Islamic militants in the area.
+Even before the Human Security Act of 2007 or RA 9372 was in place.
+It aligns the Philippines with its Southeast Asian neighbors in fighting Islamic militants in the area.

 As critics deem, introducing a new law to supersede an existing one is unnecessary and potentially dangerous.

 The call to act as one with your fellow citizens is vital.
 We have social media on our side.

 Despite long-standing debates, an arena of emotions, and ideologies, one thing is for sure – Enzo’s blood is Filipino, and he, like others, looks forward to a better Philippines.

 Enzo’s public management career

 In 2023, Enzo was accepted at the NYU Wagner.
 He will take his Masters or MPA in Public and Nonprofit Management and Policy program.

 An MPA graduate can enter various social or public policy and government affairs careers.
 This program is also ideal for leading advocacy groups or entering into politics.